-- Patience & Consistency: the plant must reach maturity (depending on the plant this could be anywhere from 5-10 years) and have its native conditions met - think warm, humid, and sunny.
+The plant must reach maturity (depending on the plant this could be anywhere from 5-10 years) and have its native conditions met - think warm, humid, and sunny.

-- Restriction: keep your plant snug and restricted in its pot, they need to be root-bound if there is any hope of a flower.
+Keep your plant snug and restricted in its pot, they need to be root-bound if there is any hope of a flower.
 They require consistent, undisturbed, ideal conditions and if their roots are disturbed in any way, the plant may not bloom again for another 2-3 years.
 Since the overall plant grows best in a root-bound home, it is ideal to always have your plant a little root-bound anyways.

-- Light: the most common reason they don't flower is that they don't get enough light (they need 4-6 hours of sunlight a day)
+The most common reason they don't flower is that they don't get enough light (they need 4-6 hours of sunlight a day)

-- Moisture: keep the soil evenly moist in the spring and summer months, then allow it to dry out bit more between waterings in the winter months
+Keep the soil evenly moist in the spring and summer months, then allow it to dry out bit more between waterings in the winter months

-- Fertilizer: make sure to feed your plant consistently in the spring and summer months
+Make sure to feed your plant consistently in the spring and summer months

 With all that being said, enjoy your beautiful Bird of Paradise as they truly do provide an amazing payoff when they are happy, even if we can't get them to bloom indoors.